Egida/Fatebot-v0.2.2/README.md

 <strong>I scan on my private netowrk in SSH range, And comment a function of running session.(That why bot is not join The server.)</strong>
 <img src="assets/scanprocess.png" alt="SSH scan">

-# Add more IP range "scan.go"
+# Add more IP range in "scan.go"

 (1) Add your new ip range in to The group of const varible.